alicangnll/alicangnll/ReadMe.md

 # 💫 About Me:
-Working as Cyber Security Solution Architect<br>Cyber Security, Software Development and Fenerbahçe 🌿
+Working as Cyber Security Team Lead<br>Cyber Security, Software Development and CTI

 # Hall of Fame(s):
 <ul>